GridPlus/gridplus-sdk/docs/index.md

 | `value`    | number    | None               |
 | `data`     | string    | Must be <557 bytes |

+### Extra Data

+Ethereum transaction requests require additional data (Bitcoin transactions, covered below, need only the transaction data)

+        signerIndex: 0,
+        txData,
+        chainId: 'rinkeby', // Can also be an integer
+        preventReplays: true

 ## Building a Transaction (BTC)

 Bitcoin transactions are constructed by referencing a set of inputs to spend and a recipient + output value.
 You must also